 When you go to work for a company that requires you to sign an NDA, or you are a company looking to hire employees under a nondisclosure agreement, you will generally see at least five basic elements in the nondisclosure agreement.
 These are:

 - The definition of "confidential information" that the NDA deals with;

 - The obligations and duties of the party receiving the confidential information;

 - The time periods for which the NDA will be valid and enforceable; and

 - Any miscellaneous provisions.

 What is 'Confidential Information?'

 If you are already looking at a nondisclosure agreement, the agreement should pretty clearly spell out what is considered confidential information.
 The purpose of defining this term within the NDA is to establish the boundaries of the agreement (the subject matter) and disclosure, but without actually disclosing the confidential information (keep in mind that the agreement itself is not always confidential).
-For example, an NDA may define "confidential information" to be all client lists and past purchasing records, but it does not have to provide the actual names of the clients or their past purchases.
 When you have finished drafting your NDA, be sure to look back over it and ensure that all of your trade secrets are covered by your definition of "confidential information."